-What is cap what is hat?
+What is a cap and what is a hat?

 Very often hats are confused with caps and vice versa.
 I often get to call a hat for a hat, a cap for a cap, but also allow a hat for a cap, and say cap to a hat!
-Thus reinforcing the cluttered relationship between a living language contrary the professional terms of the industry.
-However, when explaining why Wilgart is the last capmaker up North in Scandinavia, then the distinction between hatmakers and capmakers comes sharp articulated, just like my master Herr Bullmann used to say it.
+Thus reinforcing the cluttered relationship between a living language contrary to the professional terms of the industry.
+However, when explaining why Wilgart is the last capmaker up North in Scandinavia, then the distinction between hatmakers and capmakers comes sharply worded, just like my master Herr Bullmann used to say it.

 “Wir sind Mützenmacher”